Laborieux-Axel/generalized-holo-ep/README.md

 pip install jupyter
 pip install matplotlib
 ```
+Additionally, you need to be logged in wandb, so run `wandb login` and enter
+your private token.

 ## Reproducing

 The command lines to reproduce the simulations are in the `run.sh` file.
+Logging is done with weight and biases, so **make sure to edit line 60 of the
+train script with your account infos**.